-(1) These Standard Terms and Conditions (“Standard Terms”) shall govern all business relations between Halfen GmbH or Halfen International GmbH or Halfen Vertriebsgesellschaft mbH, respectively, (hereinafter: “Halfen” or “we” or “us”) and the Customer if the Customer qualifies as an entrepreneur (Section 14 of the German Civil Code – BGB), a legal person under public law or a special fund under public law.
+(1) These Standard Terms and Conditions (“Standard Terms”) shall govern all business relations between HALFEN GmbH (part of Leviat), HALFEN International GmbH (part of Leviat) and HALFEN Vertriebsgesellschaft mbH (part of Leviat), (hereinafter: “Halfen” or “we” or “us”) and the Customer if the Customer qualifies as an entrepreneur (Section 14 of the German Civil Code – BGB), a legal person under public law or a special fund under public law.

 (2) These Standard Terms shall apply, without limitation, to contracts for the sale and/or supply by Halfen of movable things (hereinafter also referred to as “goods”) whether from our own production or purchased from our vendors (Sections 433, 651 BGB), as well as to any services we provide in connection with those goods.
 These Standard Terms in their current release shall apply as a framework agreement to any present or future contracts for the sale and/or supply of goods and the performance of services made with a given Customer, with no need for us to reference these Standard Terms for each individual contract.

 (3) Our Standard Terms shall apply exclusively.
 No deviating, conflicting or supplementing standard terms and conditions of the Customer shall become part of a contract unless and to the extent we have expressly approved their applicability.
 This requirement of approval by Halfen shall apply in all events, including, for example, if we make a delivery to the Customer without making a reservation while having knowledge of the Customer’s standard terms and conditions.

 (4) Individual understandings made with the Customer (including collateral understandings or additions or modifications) shall prevail over these Standard Terms in all events.